medikoo/npm-cross-link/README.md

 When running `dev-package install <package-name>` command following steps are pursued:

-1. If repository is not setup it is cloned into corresponding folder.
+1. If repository is not setup, it is cloned into corresponding folder.
 Otherwise changes from remote are pulled (can be opt out via `--no-pull`), and optionally committed changes can be pushed (indicate such intent with `--push`)
 2. All maintained project dependencies (also `devDependencies`) are installed according to same flow.
-Those not maintained (not found in `packagesMeta`) are npm linked to global npm folder if supported at latest version, otherwise they're installed on spot (but in a form where all its dependencies persist in a dependency folder)
+Those not maintained (not found in `packagesMeta`) are npm linked to global npm folder, if supported at latest version, otherwise they're installed on spot (but in a form where all its dependencies persist in a dependency folder)
 3. Package is ensured to be linked to global npm folder

 All important events and findings are communicated via logs (level of output can be fine tuned via [LOG_LEVEL](https://github.com/medikoo/log4/#log_level) env setting)